The 5 Best and Worst Foods for Your Gastrointestinal Health: According to Science

 Are you aware of the impact that the food you consume can have on your gastrointestinal (GI) health?
 Certain foods can support it by easing food’s passage through the GI system and fortifying the good bacteria that make up your gut.
 Others, however, can upset your GI system, causing bloating, gas, and poor digestion.

-If you’re uncertain about how to enhance your gut health through food choices, we’ve gathered information on the 5 best and 5 worst foods for gastrointestinal (GI) health, along with scientific research explaining their potential benefits or negative effects.
+If you’re uncertain about how to enhance your gut health through food choices, we’ve gathered information on the 5 best and 5 worst foods for gut health, along with scientific research explaining their potential benefits or negative effects.

 The Best Foods for Gastrointestinal Health